pierrelocus/PythonScripts/README.md

 # PythonScripts

 ### Image to text
-Looks for PNG files in folder and tries to get text on them.
+Command line program that has two functions :

+ls      - to list files in current directory

+itt image file      - looks for text in image and append it to file

 Dependancies : pip3 install pytesseract Image && sudo apt install tesseract-ocr libtesseract-dev tesseract-ocr-fra (for french text)